PreferredAI/cornac/README.md

 ## Simple model serving

-Here we provide a simple way to serve Cornac model with a standalone service.
-This is by no means an optimized way for model deployment in production, though it is very handy to test your model or create a demo application.
-Supposed that we use the trained BPR model from previous example, we first need to save the model:
+Here, we provide a simple way to serve a Cornac model by launching a standalone web service.
+While this will not be an optimized service for model deployment in production, it is quite handy for testing or creating a demo application.
+Supposed that we use the trained BPR from previous example, we first need to save the model:
 ```python
 bpr.save("save_dir")
 ```
-The model can be served easily by triggering Cornac serving module:
+The model can be deployed easily by triggering Cornac serving module:
 ```bash
 $ python -m cornac.serving --model_dir save_dir/BPR --model_class cornac.models.BPR

 # Serving BPR at port 8080
 ```
-Here you go, your model is now served.
+Here you go, your model service is now ready.
 Let's get `top-5` item recommendations for the user `"63"`:
 ```bash
 $ curl http://127.0.0.1:8080/recommend \
     --request POST \